zarzycki/betacast/README.md

 ### 2. Generate an analysis/reanalysis to CAM weight file

-Betacast needs a file (ESMF format) that provides high-order weights to take the analysis data and horizontally remap it to the target grid.
+Betacast needs a file (ESMF format) that provides high-order weights to take the analysis data (e.g., ERA5, GFS) and horizontally remap it to the target grid (e.g., CAM, EAM).

-This can be done with `${BETACAST}/remapping/gen_GFS_to_SE_weight_file.ncl`.
-This script requires two inputs that are directly modified in the script body, `srcGridFile` (a SCRIP grid file defining the analysis regular lat-lon grid) and `dstGridFile` (a SCRIP grid file defining the destination CAM grid).
+This can be done with `${BETACAST}/remapping/gen_analysis_to_model_wgt_file.ncl`.
+This script requires **four** inputs that are directly modified in the script body, `dstGridName` (a shortname describing the model grid for naming purposes) and `dstGridFile` (a full path to a SCRIP grid file defining the destination model grid). `anlgrid` is the type of analysis and corresponding grid resolution (three are supported). `wgtFileDir` is the directory where the weight file should be saved after being generated.

 Historically there have been two analysis grid sizes associated with publicly disseminated GFS/CFS/CFSR analyses, 0.5deg (CFSR and GFS pre-2017) and 0.25deg (GFS post-2017).
 ERA5 data from CDS is on a 0.25deg grid.
-The SCRIP files for these grids are located in `${BETACAST}/remapping/scrip/`.
+The SCRIP files for these grids are located in `${BETACAST}/remapping/anl_scrip/`.

 🔴 **IMPORTANT NOTE**: The CAM weight file needs to be the model grid read during initialization.
 This is particularly important to note for grids like FV (which has staggered winds) and SE/HOMME (which has dual grids for the dynamics and physics).
 In the case of SE/HOMME runs, the grid is defined by the *physics* grid.